ReDI-School/intermediate-java/lesson8/index.md

 - Regroup and check-out

 ## Check-in
+How is everybody doing?

 ## Recap homework and previous class.
+Split into groups.
+Review your progress on the homework.
+Try to implement answers to the following topics while reviewing:

 - What is Object Oriented Programming?
 - What is the difference between a class and an object?